raeq/wordle_solver2/docs/Usage.md

 Enter result (G=Green, Y=Yellow, B=Black): GYBBB
 ```

+3.13 If you've solved the puzzle (all green), you can simply enter "GGGGG" and the application will recognize it as a winning state.

-3.13 Review the suggested next guesses
+3.14 Review the suggested next guesses (no suggestions will be displayed after entering "GGGGG")

-3.14 Continue until you solve the puzzle or exhaust your attempts
+3.15 Continue until you solve the puzzle or exhaust your attempts

 ### 3.20 Game Mode